20 Best Thanksgiving Salad Recipes

 Why You Need A Thanksgiving Salad

 You can always use something fresh with all that heavy holiday food.
 Crisp greens are a welcome addition to any big meal.
 You will love the mix in these salads.
-They have fresh fruit and vegetables to give you that lightness to balance with everything else.
+They have vegetables and sometimes fresh fruit to give you that lightness to balance with everything else.

 Seasonal Salads